 Inauthentic Online Marketing Practices

-There’s hundreds, if not thousands of websites designed to capture calls and then sell the leads to other treatment centers.
+There are hundreds, if not thousands of websites designed to capture calls and then sell the leads to other treatment centers, causing the ethics of drug and alcohol treatment centers to come into question.
 They are not even affiliated with the treatment centers on their website, and they target different location searches on google.
 For example, they target different google searches such as “Torrance drug rehabs” and then they list a bunch of unaffiliated treatment centers near that area.
 From here, they have multiple messages to call an 800 number and they ultimately check benefits and sell the leads to somewhere else.
 These websites aren’t designed to help people, and they even hurt the treatment centers they pretend to be affiliated with.

 HIPPA / Confidentiality Agreements